idleberg/node-makensis/README.md

 ### Wine

-You can setup NSIS in your [Wine](http://winehq.org/) environment, but keep in mind that Wine writes standard streams while executing `makensis`.
+You can setup NSIS in your [Wine][wine] environment, but keep in mind that Wine writes standard streams while executing `makensis`.
 To disable these debug messages, set the `WINEDEBUG` environment variable to `-all`.

 ## Installation